 Records of Payroll and Accounting Don’t Match

-Company’s HR team is often responsible for payroll in terms of calculation such as wages and salaries, insurances and personal income taxes.
+The company’s HR team is often responsible for payroll in terms of calculations such as wages and salaries, insurance, and personal income taxes.
 Then, the accounting team is obliged to put these figures into the financial records.

 The problem is, the HR team and the accounting team may have different interpretations that will lead to the discrepancy between the two records.
-As a result, a standard process is necessary within an organisation to ensure that both records match.
-Otherwise, these irreconciliation will lead to errors and these errors will result in serious penalties.
+As a result, a standard process is necessary within an organization to ensure that both records match.
+Otherwise, this irreconciliation will lead to errors and these errors will result in serious penalties.

 Long Probation Duration that Isn’t Allowed

-Vietnam has set their probation period of employees to 30 days for almost all jobs and 60 days for positions requiring higher tertiary degree.
+Vietnam has set their probation period for employees to 30 days for almost all jobs and 60 days for positions requiring a higher tertiary degree.

-Probations longer than the mention duration aren’t allowed and employees will enter into the employment contract automatically.
-Employees under probation will have salaries with a maximum of 15% reduction and therefore this error will definitely cause financial effect to the business.
+Probations longer than the mentioned duration aren’t allowed and employees will enter into the employment contract automatically.
+Employees under probation will have salaries with a maximum of 15% reduction and therefore this error will definitely cause the financial effect on the business.

 Problem with Gross Salaries and Net Salaries

 Gross salaries are used under the Vietnamese tax law for employers.
-Employee’s withholding taxes and insurances are all based on gross salaries.
+Employee’s withholding taxes and insurance are all based on gross salaries.

 Therefore, if employers use net salaries in employee contracts, it will complicate the calculation for the payroll.

 It is very common in Vietnam that insurance rates, personal income tax rates, and minimum wages change a maximum of two times every year.